Javeria Abbasi

 Javeria Abbasi (جویریہ عباسی) is a Pakistani film and television actress, model and host.
-She has appeared in the Hum TV serials Dil, Diya, Dehleez (in which she plays a lead role) and Thori Si Khushiyan as well as Doraha, Andata, Sotayli, Tere Liye; the ARY Digital serials "Darmiyan" Phool Wali Gali and Phir Kho Jayye Na and PTV serials Maamta, Kash Mein Teri Beti Na Hoti and Chahatain.
+She has appeared in the Hum TV serials Dil, Diya, Dehleez (in a lead role) and Thori Si Khushiyan as well as Doraha, Andata, Sotayli, Tere Liye; the ARY Digital serials "Darmiyan" Phool Wali Gali and Phir Kho Jayye Na; and PTV serials Maamta, Kash Mein Teri Beti Na Hoti and Chahatain.
 She made her film debut in the 2011 Pakistani film, Saltanat.

 Javeria has a daughter, Anzela, with her first spouse Shamoon Abbasi.
-Javeria and Shamoon divorced in 2009, and lived afterwards lived with her mother.
+Javeria and Shamoon divorced in 2009, and Anzela lived afterwards with her mother.
 In 2023, Javeria arranged her daughter’s wedding.
-A year later Javeria got married with entrepreneur Adeel Haider.
+A year later Javeria married entrepreneur Adeel Haider.